 - They deserve a higher division of assets

 In this case, your divorce is contested.
 It will need to go through extensive negotiations and may even end up with the court deciding on key issues.
-As your attorney, we advise negotiating with your ex and coming to terms outside of court because it’s faster and less expensive.
+As your legal counsel, we advise negotiating with your ex and coming to terms outside of court because it’s faster and less expensive.

 Uncontested Divorce